louislam/deno-serve-router/README.md

     import { Router } from "jsr:@louislam/deno-serve-router";
     ```

-1. Import and add your routes:
+1. Create `Router` object and add your routes:

     ```typescript
     const router = new Router();